unlimish/yomite-discord-bot/README.md

     This command builds the bot image and starts both the `yomite` bot and the `VOICEVOX` engine containers.

+6.  **Deploy Commands:**
-4. Register the slash commands with Discord.
+    Register the slash commands with Discord.
 In a separate terminal, run:
     ```sh
     npm run deploy
     ```
     _Note: You only need to run this once, or whenever you add or modify commands._

 ## How It Works